mprins/ng-rxjs-operators/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.1.

+## TODO
+- update to a more recent version of Angular
+- update to RxJS 5.5+, using lettable operators
+- add additional operators

 ## Installation
 Run `npm install` or `yarn install` to install dependencies.